SergXIIIth/vxod/README.md

 Future

-- profile with password reset
+- profile with password reset, link other social servises to user
 - adminka for user management
 - support Sinatra, Mongoid, Rails, ActiveRecord, any Rack app, any DB